 A result by Bakirov and Székely (2005) needs to be mentioned here which states that - in the special case of testing a hypothesis on the location parameter of a heteroskedastic location model with errors that are Gaussian or scale mixtures thereof - the classical two-sided t-test (with the usual critical value) has null rejection probability not exceeding the nominal significance level under any form of heteroskedasticity (for a certain range of significance levels); see Ibragimov and Müller (2010) for more discussion.
 Ibragimov and Müller (2016), extending a result in Mickey and Brown (1966), provide a related result in the case of the comparison of two heteroskedastic populations; see also Bakirov (1998).
 Section 5.2 provides some more discussion.
-We note that all results mentioned in that section are applicable only to testing certain scalar linear contrasts.
+We note that all results mentioned in that section are applicable only to testing $certain\ scalar\$ linear contrasts.

-Except for the Bakirov and Székely (2005) result and the variations discussed in Section 5.2, which apply only to quite special situations like, e.g., the heteroskedastic location model, none of the methods discussed so far comes with a theoretical result implying that their associated (finite sample) null rejection probabilities are guaranteed not to exceed the nominal significance level whatever the form of heteroskedasticity may be.2 In fact, it transpires from the preceding discussion and the numerical results in Section 11 that for any of these methods instances of testing problems can be found for which the method in question overrejects substantially.
+Except for the Bakirov and Székely (2005) result and the variations discussed in Section 5.2, which apply only to quite special situations like, e.g., the heteroskedastic location model, none of the methods discussed so far comes with a theoretical result implying that their associated (finite sample) null rejection probabilities are guaranteed not to exceed the nominal significance level whatever the form of heteroskedasticity may be.3 In fact, it transpires from the preceding discussion and the numerical results in Section 11 that for any of these methods instances of testing problems can be found for which the method in question overrejects substantially.
 Therefore, it is imperative to be able to find size-controlling critical values for the test statistics considered, i.e., critical values such that the resulting worst-case rejection probability under the null hypothesis does not exceed the nominal significance level.
 We shall hence pursue in this paper the construction of size-controlling critical values for the test statistics HC0-HC4, HC0R-HC4R, as well as for (two variants of) the classical (i.e., uncorrected) F-statistic (including the absolute value of the t-statistic as a special case).

-In the present paper we consider classes of test statistics that contain the before mentioned heteroskedasticity robust test statistics as special cases and show under which conditions - and how - a critical value can be found such that the resulting test is guaranteed to have size less than or equal to α , the prescribed significance level.3 It turns out that the conditions for size
+In the present paper we consider classes of test statistics that contain the before mentioned heteroskedasticity robust test statistics as special cases and show under which conditions - and how - a critical value can be found such that the resulting test is guaranteed to have size less

-1Another possibility is to use Edgeworth expansions to find better critical values, see Rothenberg (1988) for the case of the HC0 test statistic and Davidson and MacKinnon (1985) for the HC0R test statistic.
+2Another possibility is to use Edgeworth expansions to find better critical values, see Rothenberg (1988) for the case of the HC0 test statistic and Davidson and MacKinnon (1985) for the HC0R test statistic.
 Simulation results in MacKinnon and White (1985) and Davidson and MacKinnon (1985) indicate that this does not work too well in practice.
 Of course, such expansions could also be worked out for the other versions of the test statistics mentioned, but this does not seem to have been pursued in the literature.

-$^{^{2}}$ In the special case where the number of restrictions tested equals the number of regression parameters, Davidson and Flachaire (2008) have a result which implies that certain wild bootstrap-based heteroskedasticity robust tests have size equal to the nominal significance level (and hence do not overreject) in finite samples.
-We note that this result in Davidson and Flachaire (2008) is not entirely correct as stated, but needs some amendments and corrections; see Pötscher and Preinerstorfer (2020).
+3In the special case where the number of restrictions tested equals the number of regression parameters, Davidson and Flachaire (2008) have a result which implies that certain wild bootstrap-based heteroskedasticity robust tests have size equal to the nominal significance level (and hence do not overreject) in finite samples.
+We note that this result in Davidson and Flachaire (2008) is not entirely correct as stated, but needs some amendments and corrections; see Pötscher and Preinerstorfer (2022).

-$^{^{3}}$ A less principled attempt at finding a valid test in a given testing problem (i.e., for given design matrix and controllability are broadly satisfied; in particular, for the commonly used test statistics they are satisfied generically in a sense made precise further below.
+than or equal to α , the prescribed significance level.4 It turns out that the conditions for size controllability are broadly satisfied; in particular, for the commonly used test statistics they are satisfied generically in a sense made precise further below.